Caring About vs. Caring For

 I don’t want to upset my students and I’m afraid that following through will damage our relationship.

-- Protects students from productive struggle and failure, and over-scaffolds instruction and/or reduces the complexity and rigor of the curriculum.
+- Protecting students from productive struggle and failure, and over-scaffolding instruction and/or reducing the complexity and rigor of the curriculum.

 Life is so hard for so many of these students.
 It just breaks my heart to see them struggle.

-You will notice that while some of the above statements are worded as actions (i.e., allowing to opt out, avoiding correction, making excuses, giving “one more chance”, protecting students) they are actually, in effect, an avoidance of action.
+You will notice that while some of the above statements are worded as actions (e.g., allowing to opt-out, avoiding correction, making excuses, giving “one more chance,” protecting students) they are actually, in effect, an avoidance of action.
 In reality, these “inactions” intended to demonstrate care are actually interpreted by students as lack of care.
 For those students who have no time to waste – students who “not only can learn but must learn” (Irvine & Fraser, 1988, p.
 56), this absence of care through action and insistence can lead to dire consequences.